evmos/evmos/tests/e2e/README.md

 Testing a chain upgrade is a multi-step process:

-1. Build a docker image for the evmos target version (local repo by default, if no explicit `TARGET_VERSION` provided as argument) (e.g. `v10.0.0`)
+1. Build a docker image for the eidon-chain target version (local repo by default, if no explicit `TARGET_VERSION` provided as argument) (e.g. `v10.0.0`)
 2. Run tests